DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 - Input Data Register (IDR)

 We need to setup PB5 as an open drain output.
-In the reference manual (page 107) all the posible configurations are presented:
+In the reference manual (page 107) all the possible configurations are presented:

 ![Port configuration](/img/portconfig.JPG){: .center-block width="90%" :}